Check mysql-innodb-buffer-pool-size

 States

-• WARN if the total InnoDB data size does not fit into the buffer pool.
+• WARN if the InnoDB data + index size does not fit into innodb_buffer_pool_size.

 • --always-ok suppresses all alerts and always returns OK.